-Following this itinerary, when you reach Leh from Kargil on Day 4, you will do so via Lamayuru.
-But on your way back on Day 9, you can chose an alternate route via Batalik.
-However, please note though that a permit is needed to travel on Batalik route; so ensure to add this name on your ILP application form.
+Following this itinerary, when you reach Leh from Kargil on Day 4.
+You will do so via Lamayuru.
+But on your way back on Day 9, you can choose an alternate route via Batalik.

-In case Shyok road is closed at your time of arrival then you will have to return to Leh from Diskit on Day 7; and go to Pangong on next day.
+In case Shyok Road is closed at your time of arrival then you will have to return to Leh from Diskit on Day 7 and go to Pangong the next day.
 If you have more time in your hand, then you can plan a trip to Tso Moriri as well; either from Leh via Chumathang or from Pangong via Chushul.